simp/simp-doc/docs/changelogs/latest.rst

 rubygem-simp-cli
 ^^^^^^^^^^^^^^^^

+* Updated the instructions provided in the local user lockout warning message in the bootstrap lock file.

+  * Simplified instructions to create resources via hieradata.
+  * Tell the user to check that they can ssh into the server with the new user after bootstrap but before rebooting.
+This step is imperative to ensure that the user can also get through Puppet-managed authentication!

+* Updated SIMP internet repositories configured by 'simp config'.

+  * Now uses simp-project.com repositories via new ``simp::yum::repo::internet_simp`` class.
+  * The packagecloud repositories are no longer being updated.

 * Allow users to set the SIMP_ENVIRONMENT environment variable to change the initial environment from 'production' to a custom value, when running ``simp config`` or ``simp bootstrap``.